WeirdConstructor/Kickmess/README.md

 ## State of Development

-This project is currently (2021-01-05) under heavy development and considered absolutely unstable and alpha.
-So use or try to compile at your own risk :-)
+This project is still (2021-01-08) under development and considered useable for what it is.
+There are features missing, which might come in future.

 Make sure to follow [Weird Constructors Mastodon account](https://mastodon.online/web/accounts/150371) or the releases of this